songwutmee/VFX-Shader-Collection/README.md

 ### 📦 Projects Included

-- **Blur Shader** — A screen-space / material blur shader built for stylized softening effects.
+- **Blur Shader & Frosted Glass** - A real time Box Blur system driven by a custom URP Scriptable Renderer Feature.
+The architecture cleanly separates heavy global blur processing from the visual rendering, featuring a custom HLSL frosted glass material with adjustable blur strength.
-- **Stylized Smoke VFX** — A VFX Graph particle system paired with a custom Shader Graph, featuring Fresnel-based edge glow and Voronoi-driven noise for a hand-painted smoke look.
+- **Stylized Smoke VFX** - A VFX Graph particle system paired with a custom Shader Graph, featuring Fresnel-based edge glow and Voronoi-driven noise for a hand-painted smoke look.

 More shaders and effects will be added here over time as they're finished.